cs1302uga/cs1302-genlistadt/README.md

     the project has been released.
 This tester will contain a special, interactive driver-type class that you can use to partially test your `LinkedGenList<T>` class.
-This tester is not what will be used during grading, however, you may find it useful when writing your own tests.
+This tester is not what will be used during grading, however, you may find it useful when _initially_ testing your methods.

 * **(13 points) `LinkedGenListTest`:** Create the `cs1302.genlist.LinkedGenListTest` class
   to demo proper use of some of the more interesting methods provided by the